Patient Selection | Bone Quality | Age | Activity Level | AOANJRR Outcomes

 - AOANJRR data shows excellent outcomes with both methods when appropriately selected

-- Hybrid THA (cementless cup + cemented stem) common in Australia
+- Hybrid THA (cementless cup + cemented stem) is widely used for intermediate-age patients

 - “Cemented stems have longer track record (Charnley since 1960s)